christine-malloy/devops-portfolio/README.md

 By incorporating DevOps principles from inception, greenfield projects can avoid technical debt while maintaining the agility needed for rapid iteration and scaling.

+## DevOps May Hurt a Bit

+If it hurts, do it more often.
+Adopting new practices like going to the gym is likely to hurt first.
+The more you exercise the new techniques, the easier they'll become.
+Like training at the gym, where you first exercise large muscles before small muscles, adopt practices that have the most significant impact.
+Cross-train to develop synergy.

+## Technical Debt
+Technical Debt is a term that describes the future cost that will be incurred by choosing an easy solution today instead of using better practices because they would take longer to complete.

+Tech Debt is often the result of reasons such as:
+- Lack of coding style and standards.
+- Lack of or poor design of unit test cases.
+- Ignoring or not-understanding object oriented design principles.
+- Monolithic classes and code libraries.
+- Poorly envisioned the use of technology, architecture, and approach.
+(Forgetting that all system attributes, affecting maintenance, user experience, scalability, and others, need to be considered).
+- Over-engineering code (adding or creating code that isn't required, adding custom code when existing libraries are sufficient, or creating layers or components that aren't needed).
+- Insufficient comments and documentation.
+- Not writing self-documenting code (including class, method, and variable names that are descriptive or indicate intent).
+- Taking shortcuts to meet deadlines.
+- Leaving dead code in place.

 ## I wish I had

 In each section, I go over features and components to the devops process I hope I have on any project I'm on.
 This is built from real experience, taking into account times projects ran smoothly and times projects had some hiccups, to distill down what I believe are the core pieces a shop should focus on when building out and improving their devops solutions.

+## Why it Matters

+Questions are one of the most valuable tools at engineers' disposal, and the most important one is perhaps "Why?"
+Why drives context, reasoning, and purpose.
+It frames a problem statement and points to desirable outcome.
+This should be the unilateral focus of any engineering shop: to understand *why* they are building what they are building.
+It informs technical architecture, toolchains and technologies chosen for the solution, and and backlog prioritization.
+Review each phases' "Why it Matters" and reflect on its place in the overall DevOps Continuum